gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 success start webpack server - 1.707 s — 1/1 6.06 pages/second
 ```

-You can maybe take guesses at what some of the steps are doing, but others require context of Gatsby internals to make sense of (don't worry, the rest of this guide will give more explanations).
+Some of the steps may be self-explanatory, but others require context of Gatsby internals to make complete sense of (don't worry, the rest of this guide will give more explanations).

-### Understanding gatsby build (build time)
+### Understanding `gatsby build` (build time)

-Gatsby build is made for when you’ve added the finishing touches to your site and everything looks great. `gatsby build` creates a version of your site with optimizations like packaging up your site’s config, data, and code, and creating all the HTML that eventually gets [rehydrated](/docs/glossary#hydration) into a React app.
+Gatsby's `build` command should be run when you’ve added the finishing touches to your site and everything looks great. `gatsby build` creates a version of your site with production-ready optimizations like packaging up your site’s config, data, and code, and creating all the static HTML pages that eventually get [rehydrated](/docs/glossary#hydration) into a React application.

 The output of running `gatsby build` in a fresh install of the Gatsby default starter looks like this: